Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ## Normality method

-This estimation techniques assuems that the return of the S&P500 are normally distributed.
+This estimation tecnique assumes that the S&P500 return are normally distributed.
 It consists in setting up a normal distribution with the mean and standard deviation of the index.
 Let’s consider the 1-day VaR and 1-day ES.
 Note that the VaR is computed as the nth quantile of the chosen interval.

 ``` r
 #compute the quantile (or the VaR) of our normal distribution